juanfra312003/juanfra312003/README.md

 - 📘 I'm currently studying Systems Engineering and Data Science at Ponticia Universidad Javeriana (Bogotá, Colombia).
 - 🖥 I've been someone pasionated by learning programming stuff since I was at high school.
 - 🏆 My dream is to be a full stack developer in a not fair future, as I told you, I love coding and the constant learning.
+- 🥇 I have been a part of the Javeriano ACM chapter since January of 2021.
+It's a space where I have been actively participating in many activities.
+- 🧠 Currently, I am really interested in mobile computing.
 <!--
 **juanfra312003/juanfra312003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.